Study Guide to the First Epistle of Peter, Chapter 2 – Who Belongs to the People of God?

 In verse 18, the Greek word for servant is not doulos (“slave,” as in verse 16), but oiketēs, meaning a household servant.

-Christians have only one option: to do good, even when treated badly (verse 19).
-Not all masters approved of the Christian faith, and some made life difficult for believing servants.
+A Christian has only one option: to do good, even when he is treated badly (verse 19).
+The masters of all the servants did not like the new faith and because of this some made life difficult for believing servants.

 Peter reminds his readers that the best reason to suffer innocently is that they are on the way to heaven.
 Because of that hope, suffering can be endured.
 It is not worth giving up faith in order to escape hardship.
 Eternal life is worth more than anything this world can offer.
 Even if believers suffer for their faith, they still gain the victory if they remain faithful and do not lose their inheritance in heaven.

 How can suffering unjustly be “a gracious thing” (verses 19–20)?
 Some translations render the end of verse 20 as “this is pleasing to God.”
-Suffering can become grace when God works in a person so deeply that faith becomes more important than anything else.
+Suffering can become grace when God has worked in our hearts so deeply that faith has become more important than anything else.
 By ourselves we do not want to suffer for the gospel.
 Only God can create such faith within us, and that is always grace.

 Peter himself had lied on Good Friday (Luke 22:54–62):